-2. Define the purpose of adding animation
+2. Define the Purpose of Adding Animation

-Add animation only when you can define a concrete and specific purpose for it.
+Add website animation only when you can define a specific purpose for it.
 That is, one way or another, animation needs to perform a task that takes you one step closer to achieving your goal, be it maximizing the time users spend on your website, users performing certain actions, or something else.

-- Supporting your storytelling by slowly revealing website elements,
+Supporting your storytelling by slowly revealing website elements,

-- Aiding user movement through the website,
+Aiding user movement through the website,

-- Visualizing your product’s use cases, function, or impact,
+Visualizing your product’s use cases, function, or impact,

-- Breaking your website’s static scroll using motion, and
+Breaking your website’s static scroll using motion, and

-- A couple of paragraphs of text,
+A couple of paragraphs of text,

-- A few key visuals of animation.
+A few key visuals of animation.

 Studies have shown that the human brain processes visuals a whopping 60,000 faster than it does text.
 Is it any wonder then that the last option above is the best?

-- Provide directionality, such as arrows and background scrolling,
+Provide directionality, such as arrows and background scrolling,

-- Draw attention to themselves, such as new notification icons and ‘complete order’ buttons, and
+Draw attention to themselves, such as new notification icons and ‘complete order’ buttons, and

-Website elements you don’t want to animate include those where the animation will harm its functionality, such as:
+Website elements you don’t want to animate usually include those where the animation will harm its functionality, such as:

-- Text that becomes harder to read when animated, and
+Text that becomes harder to read when animated, and

 A lack of user-friendliness can drive visitors away from your website.
-For this reason, it is always better for your users to receive feedback on completion after performing an action on your website.
+For this reason, it is always better for your users to receive feedback on completion after performing an act on your website.
 Visual effects do this job best.